Ki-Woong95/Ki-Woong95.github.io/_portfolio/portfolio-3.md

 The current project examined whether stylometric features such as average word length, average span length, and frequency of punctuation could help a model which classifies whether given two spans are written by the same author or not.
 The error analysis suggested that these stylometric features show overlap between each span's distribution, indicating that these features may not increase the performance of the model significantly.
-As reported in the [article] (https://aclanthology.org/2020.icon-main.16.pdf), the model which incorporated stylometric features only showed a 2.7% increase in F1 score.
+As reported in the [article](https://aclanthology.org/2020.icon-main.16.pdf), the model which incorporated stylometric features only showed a 2.7% increase in F1 score.